 Back in 2016, some 233,000 Hong Kongers were allowed to select the Election Committee.

-That figure has now been trimmed to around 4,800 -- 0.6 percent of Hong Kong's 7.5 million population.
-Police said 6,000 officers were on standby to ensure there were no protests or disruptions.
+That figure has now been trimmed to around 4,800 -- the equivalent of 0.6 percent of Hong Kong's 7.5 million population.
+Police said 6,000 officers would be deployed to ensure there are no protests or disruptions.

-The vast majority of seats in Sunday's vote were a one-horse race, with just 364 contested.
-The rest will be installed ex officio or chosen by special interest groups.
+The vast majority of seats in Sunday's vote are a one-horse race with just 364 contested.
+The rest will be installed ex-officio or chosen by special interest groups.

 As a result, the committee will be even more stacked than previously with reliable pro-Beijing votes, including loyalist lawmakers and members of national bodies as well as representatives from business, professional and religious groups.

-Local media have reported that people linked to the city's powerful business tycoon families will wield less power than previously.
+Local media have reported that people linked to the city's powerful business tycoon families will wield less power.

 China promised Hong Kong would maintain key liberties and autonomy for 50 years after its handover.

-China's leaders were also stung by pro-democracy candidates winning a landslide the same year in district council elections -- the city's only bodies predominantly selected by universal suffrage.
+China's leaders were also stung by pro-democracy candidates winning a landslide the same year in district council elections -- the only public office positions in Hong Kong fully selected by universal suffrage.

 On top of the new political system, China has also imposed a sweeping national security law that has criminalised much dissent.

-Multiple opposition figures have been jailed, dozens of pro-democracy groups and outlets -- including the city's most popular newspaper -- have been shuttered and tens of thousands of Hong Kongers have left the city.
-Others have been disqualified from public office for their political views.
+Multiple opposition figures have been jailed, dozens of pro-democracy groups, including the city's most popular newspaper, have been shuttered and tens of thousands of Hong Kongers have left the city.
+Others have been disqualified for their political views.

 © 2021 AFP